IjzerenHein/react-navigation-shared-element/docs/API.md

 $ yarn add react-navigation-shared-element react-native-shared-element
 ```

-Enure that the [native extensions are linked into your project](https://github.com/IjzerenHein/react-native-shared-element#installation).
+Ensure that the [native extensions are linked into your project](https://github.com/IjzerenHein/react-native-shared-element#installation).
 This will be already done for you when using Expo 👍

 Finally, make sure that [react-navigation is installed and working correctly.](https://reactnavigation.org/docs/getting-started#installation)